shakacode/cypress-on-rails/README.md

 Gem for using [cypress.io](http://github.com/cypress-io/) or [playwright.dev](https://playwright.dev/) in Rails and Ruby Rack applications with the goal of controlling state as mentioned in [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices.html#Organizing-Tests-Logging-In-Controlling-State)

-It allows you to run code in the application context when executing cypress or playwright tests.
+It allows you to run code in the context of the application when executing Cypress or Playwright tests.
 Do things like:
 * use database_cleaner before each test
 * seed the database with default data for each test
-* use factory_bot to setup data
+* use factory_bot to set up data
 * create scenario files used for specific tests

 Has examples of setting up state with: